Chernobyl Nuclear Power Plant: 2017 cyberattack

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

 The Chernobyl Exclusion Zone was the site of fighting between Russian and Ukrainian forces during the Battle of Chernobyl as part of the Russian invasion of Ukraine.
 On 24 February 2022, Russian forces captured the plant.
-The resulting activity reportedly led to a 20-fold increase of radiation levels in the area due to disruption of contaminated soil.
-The increase in radiation levels was published on an online map maintained by a Ukrainian NGO, but the corresponding sensors at the plant itself exhibited no increase.
+The resulting activity reportedly led to a 20-fold increase of detected radiation levels in the area due to disturbance of contaminated soil.

 On 9 March 2022, there was a power cut at the plant itself.
-No radiation leaks were reported as of 9 March 2022.
+No radiation leaks were reported at the time.
 However, Ukrainian authorities reported that there was a risk of a radiation leak due to spent fuel coolant being unable to circulate properly.

 On 31 March 2022, Russian forces formally handed control of the plant back to its employees, and most occupying forces withdrew.
 Ukrainian National Guard personnel were moved to Belarus as prisoners of war.
 On 2 April 2022, Ukrainian media reported that the flag of Ukraine was raised at the plant.

-Chernobyl operator Energoatom claimed that Russian troops had dug trenches in the most contaminated part of the Chernobyl exclusion zone, receiving "significant doses" of radiation.
-BBC News reported unconfirmed reports that some were being treated in Belarus.
+Russian troops dug trenches and other fighting positions on the outskirts of the highly contaminated Red Forest, which attracted considerable media attention due to unconfirmed reports that soldiers were being treated for radiation sickness in Belarus.
+The IAEA later clarified that only modest radiation doses (6.5 mSv/year) could have resulted from such activities, and a tour guide in the Zone later acknowledged to the Washington Post that he had helped start these rumors in a "huge exaggeration."

+On 14 February 2025, Ukrainian president Volodymyr Zelenskyy said that a Russian drone attack significantly damaged the Chernobyl New Safe Confinement, which covers the sarcophagus and Unit No. 4.
+The IAEA said that radiation levels at the site remained normal.